shariq1989/cookbook/content/recipe/french_onion_soup.md

 French Onion Soup is a timeless classic and also happens to be one of my go-to comfort foods.
 It's a perfect meal for those cold and snowy days, which are common here in Colorado during the winter.
 You can use any onions for this soup, but I recommend using sweet onions because of the flavor they release and the ease with which they caramelize.

 By the way, did I tell you about that one time I saved a little girl's life from a flying bowl of steaming hot french onion soup?
 I may have received some second-degree burns to my forearm by jumping in front of her, but I sure felt like a superhero that day.
-I think about this moment every time I eat french onion soup.
+I think about this every time I make french onion soup.